- Not to be confused with Clogher in County Tyrone, Northern Ireland.

 Get in

-See Drogheda for intercity routes by bus and rail.
+[edit]See Drogheda for intercity routes by bus and train.

 Bus Éireann 168 follows the coast north from Drogheda to Baltray, Termonfeckin, Clogherhead, Grangebellew, Castlebellingham, Dromiskin and Dundalk.
 It's every 2 hours M-Sa with four on Sunday.

-By car from the south follow M1 to junction 9 (toll just before you exit) then through Drogheda onto R166.
+By road from Dublin follow M1 to junction 9 (toll just before you exit) then through Drogheda onto R166.

 Get around